jmtrusona/kraken/SPRINTS.md

 - `-` went over time by 15 minutes
 - `-` not basing the release off the current directory yet
 - `+` had time to move the git tags logic to the git service instead of github service

+# Sprint 14

+April 4, 2020 from 2:30pm to 3:30pm

+### Aloha

+- setup gem publish

+## Review

+- README.md for installing and publishing the `kraken` gem

+## Retro

+- `-` not super happy with the install requiring the version
+- `+` baby steps closer to getting a tool that is actually distributed
+- `+` finished on time some how